bansavage/DB-330-FRD/README.md

       Note: As of right now all queries must have at least 2 array values in them.

+  8. Config File

+      The config file is the place to change the database name, ports, and host ip.
 ##Application Design

 ###Domain Model